riteshsingh84/dotnetcore/SecurePdfHandling/README.md

 - Uses AES for robust encryption
 - Only PDF files are accepted

----
-Replace the default README content as you customize the application.

 ## Prompt to create this project with the help of GitHub Copilot (Model:GPT4.1)

 Create a C# ASP.NET Core application that can encrypt and decrypt PDF files.
 The application should have the following features: